informalsystems/quint/doc/lang.md

 | Action            | Stateless, State           |
 | Temporal          | Stateless, State           |

-As can be seen from the table, several modes cannot be compared via the order `<m`: action mode cannot be compared to predicate mode and temporal mode.
-This is intentional: We do not want to mix actions with predicates and temporal properties.
+As can be seen from the table, action mode and temporal mode are incomparable.
+This is intentional: We do not want to mix actions with temporal formulas.

 ## Module-level constructs